How to take minimalist photos: 4 ways to simplify your images

 With fewer colors competing for attention, the viewer’s eye can rest, wander, and absorb the mood more deeply.

-Simplicity doesn’t mean boring - it means intentional.
+Simplicity doesn’t mean boring, it is intentional.
 Choosing just one or two tones is a way of guiding the story, creating quiet harmony, and inviting reflection.

-This is also where black&white has often a first place.
-The absence of color is what gives an image all attention and creates its soul.
+This is also where black and white has often a first place.
+The absence of color is what often gives an image all attention.

 NEGATIVE SPACE